SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.filter.standard/README-VirtualMeter.md

 # Expressions

+See the [SolarNode Expressions][node-expr] guide for general expressions reference.
 Expressions can be configured to calculate the **output** meter datum property, instead of using the default averaging algorithm.
 If an expression configuration exists for the same **property name** as the configured (or implied) meter **reading property name**, then the expression will be invoked to generate the new meter reading value.

 > :warning: **Note** it is important to remember that the expression must calculate the next